 Connect as shown for a mono subwoofer.

 Set the 100 Hz FILTER switch to the IN position.
 If a mono subwoofer is not used, the FILTER switch setting will not matter, since all low frequencies will be sent to the LEFT and RIGHT LOW OUTPUTS.

-The front panel LOW/MID FREQUENCY control determines the frequency division between the low and mid drivers, while only low frequencies below 100 Hz are sent to the mono subwoofer.
+The front panel LOW/HIGH FREQUENCY control determines the frequency division between the low and high drivers, and only low frequencies below 100 Hz will be sent to the mono subwoofer.